Focus on the Solution, Not the Problem

 Summary

-If you’re in business, then you need to get accustomed to dealing with problems, because they will be there.
-It’s guaranteed!
+If you’re in business, you need to get accustomed to dealing with problems.
+They will be there—it’s guaranteed!

-What you also need to get used to doing is focussing more on how to deal with these problems rather than how to linger on them.
+You also need to get used to focusing more on how to deal with these problems rather than how to linger on them.

-In conclusion, these are the 5 ways to be more solution-oriented as opposed to problem-oriented:
+In conclusion, these are the five ways to be more solution-oriented as opposed to problem-oriented:

 1. Look For Likely Outcomes